 Partway through season 2, Kiefer Sutherland injured his leg while exiting his trailer, so a small scene was written in where Jack Bauer must pull a piece of shrapnel from his leg after a plane crash to explain Sutherland's limp.

-Jack was only an official CTU employee for 2 of the 8 seasons; in season one as the CTU Director and in Season 3 as Director of Field Ops.
-During each of the other seasons, he was "contracted" as a freelance and given temporary clearance.
+Jack was only an official CTU employee for 3 of the 8 seasons; in season one as the CTU Director, in season 2 his credentials are reinstated after being "inactive" for 18 months and in Season 3 as Director of Field Ops.
+During each of the other seasons, he was "contracted" as a freelance and given temporary clearance; in season 4 he asks Erin Driscoll to reinstate him on a provisional basis.
 (With the exception of season 7, as CTU had been disbanded)

 In preparation for Season 7 of this series, the executive producers and staff writers strongly considered moving the action of the story from Los Angeles to New York.
 They felt that L.A. had been the target of terrorist attacks too many times in the previous six seasons, and that the location of the drama needed an update.
 They debated whether to place Season 7 in New York City or Washington D.C., and ultimately decided on the District of Columbia.
 They reasoned that, because the majority of principal photography would still film in Los Angeles, that it would be easier to fake Washington D.C. using L.A. locations, than to try to effectively fake New York.
 The production made three trips to Washington D.C. before the WGA strike in November 2007, the other Washington shots were inserted in the post-production process using green screens.